BeiningRao/picosdk_python_WSL_control_example/README.md

 # picosdk python control class guildance and example
 This is a jupyter example for controlling Picoscope to collect specific waveform and data.
 Specially developed for a positronium experiment in TDLI (Shanghai Jiao Tong University) by Beining Rao.
-Improved by University of Toyko Meng Lv and TDLI Junkai Ng.
+Improved by University of Tokyo Meng Lv and TDLI Junkai Ng.

 ## preparation: Connect Picoscope to WSL(eg.Ubuntu) [Thanks to Junkai to complete this guildance!]
 ### Install picoScope SDK and picosdk-python-wrappers in WSL